 You MUST book your seats in the Lisner Auditorium.
 The American Air Force jazz ensemble may perform live.

 You WILL HAVE TO book your seats in the Lisner Auditorium.
 The American Air Force jazz ensemble may perform live.

 And well, in our story, both Jim and Jill may smile. :)

 Cognitive mapping is not the same as keeping maps.
 Our cognitive mapping shows especially when we are in areas we do not know and still find our way — looking to the sun, or remembering the directions we have taken from a place we know.
 Naturally, people can speak American in Berlin, Paris, as well as Washington: the language faculty is not dependent on geography.

 All Englishes have four aspects: Simple, Progressive, Perfect, and Perfect Progressive.
 We can visualize them using the prepositions ON, IN, TO, and AT, along with a generalized image of an area, as in the slide below.

 Looking to traditional grammar books and the multitude of — often conflicting — definitions and rules they give, cognitive mapping becomes simply common sense.
-See the grammar mindset.

 I am an English philology M.A. specialized in American English and psycholinguistics.
 I do have successful teaching experience.